Megadesk is an open-source, drop in controller for the IKEA Bekant standing deskDesigned by Greg's Tinker Town, Ships from Canada

 Unplug the existing controller from the desk.

 You will need to carefully pry apart the grey plastic enclosure.
 It has 3-4 attachment points, after that it is fairly easy.
+Scoring the seams with a sharp blade can help.
+Also, once re-assembled, the topside portion will not be visible, so minor cosmetic damage will not be seen.

 Carefully remove the ribbon cable from the existing connector.